openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. tip::

-    If you accidentally add a point, you can delete it by clicking on the red **Remove** button.
+    If you accidentally add a point, you can delete it by selecting the red **Remove** button.

 Now we will start collecting forest training data:

 -   Zoom into an area that is clearly forested.
 When you find an area that is completely forested, click it once.
 -   You have just placed a training data point!
--   Click the **Forest** button in the training data interface to classify the point.
+-   Select the **Forest** button in the training data interface to classify the point.

 .. tip::

     If you haven't classified the point yet, you can click somewhere else on the map instead of deleting the record.

 .. figure:: ../_images/workflows/area_estimation/collecting_forest_data.png
-    :alt: Collecting forest data in the SEPAL interface.
+    :alt: Collecting forest data in the SEPAL interface
     :align: center

 .. note::

    Ideally you should switch back to the Landsat mosaic to make sure that this forested area is not covered with a cloud.
-If you mistakenly classify a cloudy pixel as Forest, then the results will be impacted negatively in the event that your Landsat mosaic does have cloud-covered areas.
+If you mistakenly classify a cloudy pixel as **Forest**, then the results will be impacted negatively in the event that your Landsat mosaic does have cloud-covered areas.

-   However, this interface does not allow for switching between the Base Layer imagery and your exported mosaic.
+   However, this interface does not allow for switching between the base layer imagery and your exported mosaic.
 If you are using another training data collection method, keep this point in mind.

 If you need to modify the classification of any of your data points, you can select the point to return to the classification (or delete) options.

 Begin collecting the rest of the 25 **Forest** training data points throughout other parts of the study area.

 -   The study area contains an abundance of forested land, so it should be pretty easy to identify places that can be confidently classified as forest.
-If you'd like, use the charts function to ensure that there is a relatively high NDVI value for the point.
+If you'd like, use the **Charts** function to ensure that there is a relatively high NDVI value for the point.
 -   Ensure you are placing data points within the extent of the mosaic (the state of Rondonia in Brazil).

 Collect about 25 points for the **Forest** land cover class.